thebuilder/react-intersection-observer/README.md

 To use the `<InView>` component, you pass it a function.
 It will be called whenever the state changes, with the new value of `inView`.
-In addition to the `inView` prop, children also receives a `ref` that should be set on the containing DOM element.
+In addition to the `inView` prop, children also receive a `ref` that should be set on the containing DOM element.
 This is the element that the IntersectionObserver will monitor.